 Different Stages of Science Olympiad

-A usual five-stage procedure for the selection of the teams to represent India at the international Olympiads that has been followed in previous years, the selection procedure for the 2020-2021 cycle has been changed to just a four-stage process (five-stage for Mathematics Olympiad) as a one-time exception only.
+A usual five-stage procedure for the selection of the teams to represent India at the international Olympiads had been followed in previous years.
+The selection procedure for the 2021-2022 cycle has been changed to just a four-stage process (five-stage for Mathematics Olympiad), as a one-time exception only.

 Stage 1 – Indian Olympiad Qualifier (IOQ)

 This IOQ (except IOQM) will be a 3 hrs examination which will be both objective and subjective.
-Paper 1 will be Objective of 1 hr and Paper 2 will be purely subjective of 2 Hrs.
-Students who clear the cut off for the Paper 1 only their answer sheets will be checked for paper 2.
+Paper 1 will be objective-type of 1 hour, and Paper 2 will be purely subjective of 2 hours.
+Only those students who clear the cut off for Paper 1, will have their answer sheets checked for Paper 2.

 Stage 2 – Orientation Cum Selection Camps (OCSC)

-In this stage the student undergoes some theoretical and experimental sessions and only 35-40 students from all over India compete against each to Qualify for Pre Departure Camp.
+In this stage the student undergoes some theoretical and experimental sessions, and only 35-40 students from all over India compete against each to qualify for the Pre-Departure Camp.
 At these camps, orientation is provided to students for Olympiad level of theoretical, experimental and observational (for astronomy) tasks.
 Emphasis is laid on developing conceptual foundations and problem-solving skills.

-In this stage, only 4-6 students who qualify from stage 2 undergo some rigorous training programme at HBCSE in theory and experiments before the departure to compete at International level.
+In this stage, only 4-6 students who qualify from stage 2 undergo some rigorous training programme at HBCSE in theory and experiments before their departure, to compete at International level.
 Special laboratories have been developed in HBCSE for this purpose.
 Resource persons from different institutions across the country are invited to the training camps.